-At the end of the current year, governmental funds reported combined ending fund balances of \$2.6 million.
-The general fund balance increased by \$750,000 and there was no change to the capital reserve fund.
+At the end of the current year, governmental funds reported combined ending fund balances of \$2.4 million.
+The general fund balance decreased by \$242,000 and the capital reserve fund increased by \$66,000.

 The general fund is the Collaborative's chief operating fund.
-At year end, unassigned fund balance in the general fund totaled \$2.3 million and the nonspendable fund balance was \$233,000.
+At year end, unassigned fund balance in the general fund totaled \$2.3 million.
+The decrease of \$242,000 in the general fund mainly relates to a budgetary deficit as well as a net transfer out to the capital reserve fund.